Finding The Right Yoga Class Can Be A Challenge!

 Modified back wellness class?

 Do your homework.
-Research what styles are out there so you are aware of your options and communicate yours needs, limitations (if you have injuries or illness for example) to the receptionist or instructor.
+Research what styles are out there so you are aware of your options and communicate yours needs limitations (if you have injuries or illness for example) to the receptionist or instructor.
 Do inquire about their qualifications.
 Don’t be shy to ask about their philosophies.
-Are the classes postural (Hatha) or do they incorporate Hindu spiritualisms, devotions, chanting, or prayer (Bhakti Yoga).
+Are the classes postural (Hatha) or do they incorporate eastern spiritualism, devotions, chanting, or prayer (Bhakti Yoga).
 I believe this is a very important question to pose.
-For example, I am a practicing Christian, bowing, prostrating, chanting and praying in a foreign language to Hindu deities is somewhat unsettling for me.
-When I started incorporating yoga into my fitness prescriptions, I offered postural and relaxation geared classes.
-Because of my back ground in sport and fitness, and having been a competitive athlete, my yoga classes tended to be alignment & breath work oriented.
+For example, I am a practising Christian, bowing, prostrating, chanting & praying in a foreign language to Hindu deities is somewhat unsettling for me.
+As a personal trainer, when I started incorporating yoga excersises into my fitness prescriptions, I offered postural and relaxation geared postures.
+Naturally, because of my back ground in sport and fitness, and having been a competitive athlete, my yoga classes tended to be alignment & breath work oriented.
 I call them Purely Postural, Contemporary, No-Ga Yo-Ga, or “Yoga inspired wellness.”
 All the amazing benefits of hatha yoga without the eastern spiritualism.
 My students and clients appreciated this straight forward approach to fitness.
 There was no Namaste, no prayer or no chanting involved.
-Even to this day, I choose not to ‘’Om’’ to identify the beginning and ending of my classes either.
+Even to this day, I choose not to ‘’Om’’ to identify the beginning and ending of my classes.
 I cling a crystal glass three times instead.
 At the end of the class, after having been led through a guided relaxation, my students simply lie quiet and still in their own thoughts.
 As for meditation, its true that sitting still for a few minutes a day really helps relax the body, focus the mind, and quiet the spirit.
 I strongly advise you to incorporate this quiet time into your daily routine.
 I have a personal mantra I say to say before I practice and during my mediation time, ‘’I praise you because I am fearfully and wonderfully made.’’
 The practice of Postural Yoga brings this statement home for me.
 I am so very grateful!

-I have found my fit and I hope you find yours too!
+I have found my fit and I pray you find yours too!
 Take the time to look around and inquire.
 I assure you, it will be well worth your time and efforts!